hphelion/documentation/compute.networks.issues.md

 **Background**

-The compute service provides only a subset of the HP Cloud Networking security group functionality.
+The compute service provides only a subset of the HP Helion Cloud Networking security group functionality.
 For example, compute does not support egress rules.

 **Issue**